What I Learned about Waiting on God while Selling My House

 Don’t take your view of life from what you can see (Hebrews 11:1).

-Instead, continue to talk to Him (Psalm 55:22).
-Continue to wait on Him (Psalm 37:7).
+Instead, continue to talk to Him (Psalms 55:22).
+Continue to wait on Him (Psalms 37:7).
 And in the meantime, believe that God is not only better than your fears, He’s also better than your hopes (Ephesians 3:20).

 Waiting is not the worst thing that can happen and it just might be the best.

 Barb Peil has realized recently how rich and fruitful it is to be a woman after God’s heart—single or married, young or mature, fulfilled or struggling in any other area of life—doesn’t matter.
 It all comes down to ‘my heart for God.’
 You can read her blog at Letters2Myself.com—a website for all women to seek and share wisdom at every stage of life.

 Have something to say about this article?
 Leave your comment via Facebook below!